 Complete proposals are reviewed by the Exhibition Committee every 3 months.
 Artists are asked to not inquire about the status of an application.
 Notifications will be sent to artists/groups as soon as decisions are made.
 Exhibitions are scheduled 24-36 months in advance.
 The Exhibition Committee will not accept applications from artists who have exhibited at the Gadsden Arts Center & Museum within 5 years, unless it is a new body of work.
 For all major exhibitions (group exhibitions and Art in Gadsden excluded), artists agree to not have a large/solo exhibition of the same work anywhere within 200 miles of the Gadsden Arts Center & Museum within 3 years preceding their exhibition at Gadsden Arts.
 Exhibitions are generally open for 11 weeks but that time may vary.
 Please note, no shipping, transportation, housing, materials allowance, or honorariums are provided to the artist/ender unless otherwise specified on the exhibition acceptance letter.
 Exhibiting artists are responsible for shipping/delivery and pick up of artwork or must arrange for, and cover, shipping costs.
 Click here to download the Exhibition Proposal Form in Word, and here as a PDF.

-5) Munroe Family Community Gallery: A new gallery space that opened in 2016 features regional artists in our community working in all media and levels.
+5) Munroe Family Community Gallery: This gallery features regional artists in our community working in all media and levels.
 Artists and artist groups can sign up for 1-2 month exhibition slots.
 The space is designed to be a learning opportunity for artists, with the opportunity to work directly with Gadsden Arts Center & Museum staff to learn about preparing artwork for exhibition, installing, lighting, and labeling.
 Download more information about the Munroe Family Community Gallery and the Exhibition Application here.

 Curator Angie Barry by email or 850.627.5021.